Major League Baseball has agreed to increase the size of each base

 Although this change is new to Major League Baseball, it’s not new to baseball itself.
 The idea was originally mentioned before the 2021 season and was tested out in Triple-A. It’s made the transition for minor league players difficult, going up to the majors and seeing a base significantly smaller, even though it seems like nothing to us.

 Three square inches is a big difference if you’re running the base paths.
-The original base in Major League Baseball was 15 square inches, but will now increase to 18 square inches in 2022.
+The original base in Major League Baseball was 15 inches square, but will now increase to 18 inches square in 2022.
 The size of the base will not decrease the length of the base path.
 The base-to-base length will remain at 90 feet, but bigger bases will give players a bigger target to hit, especially when a player’s foot is holding the base on defense.

 Today’s a big day for Major League Baseball.
 If momentum continues from yesterday, it seems we could have a deal done by tonight.